decred/dcrdocs/docs/advanced/premine.md

 In total, **840,000 coins** (**50% of premine**, **4% of total Decred supply**), were distributed evenly across a list of airdrop participants.

 Sign-up for the airdrop opened with a public announcement on December 15th, 2015 and closed on January 18th, 2016.
-Not all participants who signed up were selected to participate in the airdrop - Decred is fundamentally about technological progress, so the airdrop targeted individuals that have made contributions to advanced technology in its various forms.
+Not all participants who signed up were selected to participate in the airdrop - Decred is fundamentally about technological progress, so the airdrop targeted individuals that have made contributions towards advancing technology in its various forms.
 There were also a large number of fraudulent sign-ups, which were carefully identified and dealt with.

-> When the airdrop concluded, 282.63795424 DCR was awareded to 2,972 participants.
+> When the airdrop concluded, 282.63795424 DCR was awarded to 2,972 participants.

 Giving away these coins in an airdrop accomplished several things for the project: enlarging the Decred network, further helping to decentralize the distribution of coins, and getting coins into the hands of people who are interested in participating in the project.
 These coins were given away unconditionally and there was zero expectation of Decred receiving anything from the participants in return for these coins.